rohithegde/rohithegde.github.com/_posts/2022-12-26-certification-plan.md

 ---

 Do certifications matter ?
 Should I be happy with that one cert ?
 Does it make sense to go for ALL the AWS/Azure/GCP certs ?
 Which certs should I go for ?
 There are plenty of factors which can play a role in answering these questions.
-This blog post helps list them out to help create a certification plan which works for you.
+This blog post lists them out to help create a certification plan which works for you.

 <!-- TOC -->